thenagh2005/Bruin-Mates/README.md

 Now its time to set up the APIs.

 ## Cloudinary
 Cloudinary allows users to upload and process image files by into the cloudinary database using a url.
-We use cloudinary for uploading profile pictures.
+We use cloudinary for uploading profile pictures rather than storing images locally.
-To avoid locally storing image files, we will utilize Cloudinary keys to process them.
+First create an account at https://cloudinary.com/ and access your dashboard, which should list your "cloud name".
+There should be a button that says "Go to API Keys", which should list your API Key and API Secret.
-First make an account at https://cloudinary.com/ and access dashboard to find your personal API keys.
-Your .env file should have this:
+After finding this information, add it to your .env file like so:

-cloud_name: process.env.CLOUDINARY_CLOUD_NAME,
+CLOUDINARY_CLOUD_NAME=\
-api_key: process.env.CLOUDINARY_API_KEY,
+CLOUDINARY_API_KEY=\
-api_secret: process.env.CLOUDINARY_API_SECRET
+CLOUDINARY_API_SECRET=

 ## Backend
 Run 'npm install' in the terminal in backend directory